The 2019 Hong Kong 100 was packed with amazing stories. You’ll find headlines like:

 “Hey Xavier, I’m about 70th place in, maybe 68k in.
 Unless a landslide knocks out 25 runners, I think you won your bet.
 Fucking beautiful day, though.
 Alright, talk to you soon.”

 The elevation profile on this race is quite deceptive, or maybe I had built up the back-loaded climbing in my head too much.

-Still, runner after runner came and went, and I’m proud to say from that aid station until the finish, not a single person came from behind a passed me.
+Still, runner after runner came up from ahead and went behind me, and I’m proud to say from that aid station until the finish, not a single person passed me.

 Zipping back out of the aid station again, remembering to check my current ranking.
 I remembered what I had told Xav: “It will take a landslide.”

-I knew what message to send him: “Hey Xavier: I AM THE LANDSLIDE.”
-Frightening another runner as I passed them and got into 47th.
+I knew what message to send him.
+I pulled out my phone and hit the microphone, yelling, “Hey Xavier: I AM THE LANDSLIDE.”
+I wooped, frightening another runner as I passed them and got into 47th.

 The rest of this race was just starshine and butterflies.
 Concrete paths, dirt trail, and swooping mountains as the sun set around us.
 Rain pattered down on our heads, then cleared to reveal the majesty of the Hong Kong skyline from atop the mountains.
 The buildings flashing brilliant colors while boats cruised across the harbor.
 It was a viewing platform coupled with runners high while I silently chased my headlamp along the edges of ridges bounding downwards toward my final destination.

 This was filmed on the day of the race.
 Give it a quick watch to understand what I mean.